A Hitchin connection on non abelian theta functions for parabolic G-bundles: Parabolic -bundles

-For any positive integer $d$, a finite dimensional representation $(\phi, V)$ of the group $G$ and character $\mu_j$ of the parabolic $P_j$, define a line bundle (cf.\ \cite{LaszloSorger:97}) on $T$ by the following formula: where $\bm \mu=(\mu_1,\dots, \mu_n)$ and $\mathbb{C}_{\mu_j^{-1}}$ is the one dimensional representation of the parabolic subgroup $P_j$ corresponding to the character $\mu_j^{-1}$.
-This line bundle will be called the {\em quasi-parabolic determinant bundle}.
+\begin{definition} For any positive integer $d$ (usually it will be determined by the weights $\bm \mu$), a finite dimensional representation $(\phi, V)$ of the group $G$ and a character $\mu_j$ of the parabolic $P_j$, define a line bundle on $T$ by the following formula: